Clearwater Marine Aquarium: Animals

+Dolphins (Current)

 Hope

 Hope is a resident dolphin at CMA.
 In December 2010, she was discovered in the shallows of Indian River Lagoon as an orphaned 2-month-old calf, still attempting to nurse from her mother, who had died after becoming beached.
 It was ultimately determined that Hope did not make a good candidate for release because she was very young and had not learned the necessary survival skills to be out in the wild.
-Hope currently resides in the same area as Winter, and co-starred in Dolphin Tale 2, a sequel to the original movie which dramatized her rescue.
+Hope co-starred in Dolphin Tale 2, a sequel to the original movie which dramatized her rescue.
+Today, Hope lives at the aquarium with Nicholas, Izzy, and six rough-toothed dolphins, and she enjoys enrichment items such as squirt guns and bubbles.

 Nicholas

 Nicholas is an Atlantic bottlenose dolphin.
 For many years, he was the only male dolphin currently residing at CMA.
 On December 24, 2002, he was rescued with his mother as a 6-month-old calf after both became stranded near Gibsonton, Florida.
 The mother dolphin died three days later due to respiratory illness.
 Nicholas remained in critical condition, suffering both from malnourishment and severe sunburns which covered over thirty percent of his body.
 CMA provided 24-hour care for Nicholas for several months, bottlefeeding him and providing wound care.
 Nicholas was eventually weaned by the animal care staff at CMA, and his wounds completely healed.

 Like Hope, it was determined that Nicholas did not make a suitable candidate for release because of his dependent status at the time of his stranding and rehabilitation.
 He lacks the necessary survival skills, which he could only learn from his mother, to survive in the wild.
 Nicholas lives in the Ruth & J.O.
 Stone Dolphin Complex with other bottlenose dolphins Hemingway, Winter (deceased), Hope, and PJ.
 Nicholas featured briefly in the movie Dolphin Tale, playing a female dolphin alongside Panama named Christa.
 He appears in Dolphin Tale 2, portraying Mandy.
 He is known for his ability to select the winners of sports match-ups which is part of his enrichment.